aquasecurity/docker-bench/README.md

 # Tests
 Tests are specified in definition files `cfg/<version>/definitions.yaml.
-Where `<version>` is the version of docker for which the test applies.
+Where `<version>` It is the version of docker for which the test applies.

 # Contributing
 We welcome PRs and issue reports.